anabeldorado/anabeldorado.github.io/index.md

   Figure 15
 </div>

 With this visualisation we can observe the top 5 associated verbs, nouns and adjectives for men and women respectively (all genres).
 While this analysis captures the most commonly associated words, it’s important to note that it may miss changes in less common words, highlighting one of its caveats.
-We first notice that the words associated to each gender are overall quite constant throughout the decades.
+We first notice that the words associated with each gender have remained quite constant throughout the decades.
 More striking is the contrast of words associated with men versus women.
-Men are highly linked to action related words such as _kill_, _save_ or _soldier_.
+Men are highly linked to action-related words such as _kill_, _save_ or _soldier_.
 On the other hand  women are mostly associated with everyday life type of words such as _love_, _marry_ or _family_, or with their appearance like _beautiful_ or _pretty_.
 So have we really moved away from the housewife representation ?

 **In an announcer's voice** One last time, let’s break it down by genres!